top of page

 Q: What services are provided at Hearts and Ears?

-the peer support model and group activities to provide a safe environment for LGBTQIA+ people 18 and over dealing with behavioral health find support and information from people with shared identities and experiences to develop healthy ways of coping and dealing with behavioral health challenges.
+Hearts and Ears is a 501c3 non-profit organization that uses the peer support model and group activities to provide a safe environment for LGBTQIA+ people 18 and over dealing with behavioral health and to find support and information from people with shared identities and experiences to develop healthy ways of coping and dealing with behavioral health challenges.

 Q: What is peer support?